jeremytammik/tbc/a/1572_ifc_utils_openings.md

  #RevitAPI @AutodeskRevit #bim #dynamobim @AutodeskForge #ForgeDevCon

-...
+New important issued are researched and brilliant solutions shared daily in the Revit API discussion forum.
+Here are two from the current crop
+&ndash; IFC helper returns outer <code>CurveLoop</code> of door or window &ndash; Setting <code>Copy Local</code> to <code>False</code> resolves AddIn Manager issue...

 -->

 ### Copy Local False and IFC Utils for Wall Openings

-New important issued are researched and brilliant solutions shared daily in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160).
+New important issues are researched and brilliant solutions shared daily in the [Revit API discussion forum](http://forums.autodesk.com/t5/revit-api-forum/bd-p/160).

 Here are two from the current crop: